 - Essential Links

+If you’re thinking about making University Hospital of Wales negligence claims, it’s important that you have a strong understanding of what negligence actually is.
 No matter what medical setting whether in Cardiff’s Heath Hospital, a dental practice, a GP surgery, or another healthcare facility, medical professionals have a duty of care towards patients.
-If they fail to provide a good standard of care, and this failure causes you harm it could entitle you to seek compensation by filing a personal injury claim.
+If they fail to provide a good standard of care, and this failure causes you any harm, it could entitle you to seek compensation by filing a personal injury claim.
 In order to pursue a hospital negligence claim, you would need to prove the following:

 - Some form of duty of care was owed to you by the hospital